Control plane scaling

 - You need to maintain separate clusters for compliance or organizational reasons, but still want a unified view and management capability.

-- You're looking to improve fault tolerance and disaster recovery by distributing your workloads across multiple clusters.
+- You are looking to improve fault tolerance and disaster recovery by distributing your workloads across multiple clusters.

 Migrate a job to another cluster

-Once a new cluster has been federated with the primary cluster, the jobs will need to be updated to deploy to the new cluster.
+Once the primary cluster federates a new cluster, update the jobs need to deploy to the new cluster.
 Detailing a job migration is outside the scope of this document, as each organization has vastly different and nuanced requirements and processes.
-If there is an existing deployment pipeline, it should be fairly straight forward.
+If there is an existing deployment pipeline, the process is quite straight forward.

-The most difficult part is ensuring underlying infrastructure and application dependencies are met, such as all networking and firewall rules.
-Existing ACL and Sentinel policies do not need to be copied over manually as they are replicated automatically.
+The most difficult part is meeting underlying infrastructure and application dependencies, such as all networking and firewall rules.
+Existing ACL and Sentinel policies replicate automatically.

-Within Nomad, it is as simple as updating or adding the datacenter and region block to your job file.
+Within Nomad Enterprise, update or add the datacenter and region block to your job file.

 Scaling strategy summary